StormGeo/sg-energy-api-docs/README.md

 Please see the [API documentation](https://docs.nena.no/energyapi/) on how to setup [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) in Excel and PowerBI.

-## Jupyter Notebook tutorial and python module.

-The notebook tutorials can be found in the Tutorials folder.
-It contains the following files:

-- **StormGeoAPI-Tutorial.ipynb** - An interactive tutorial on how to use the StormGeo API
-- **dk_wind_power.ipynb** - Tutorial on how to plot Danish wind power with data from the StormGeo API
-- **no_hydro_filling.ipynb** - Tutorial on how to plot Norwegian reservoir filling with data from the StormGeo API

-In addition, this folder has the python module:

-- **StormGeo_api.py** <br>

-with pre-implemented python functions for requesting data from the StormGeo API

-### Requirements

-You will need the following packages to run the notebook tutorials:

-- JupyterLab
-- Python3
-- Pandas
-- Bokeh
-- Matplotlib

-The easiest way to get these is by using a default installation of [Anaconda](https://www.anaconda.com/).

 ## API Limitations

 Here is listed a few important limitations in the API that any user should be aware of.